 What Are Bandage Dresses Made From

 Most importantly, it has a high luster quality giving it a bright shine.
 All these aspects are perfect for the making of our bandage dresses and evening gowns.

 Is Rayon Environmentally Friendly?

-Rayon is produced from renewable sources, usually bamboo, beach trees, pine trees or eucalyptus.
-Some of these sources are extremely renewable, can be planted on marginalized land and require less intensified farming than cotton, for instance.
+Rayon comes from renewable sources, usually bamboo, beach trees, pine trees, or eucalyptus.
+Some of these sources are incredibly renewable, are planted on marginalized land, and require less intensified farming than cotton, for instance.

-Additionally a large part of the environmental impact of textiles applies to their after care, in particular the use of water, detergents and fabric softeners for cleaning after use.
+Additionally, a large part of the environmental impact of textiles applies to their aftercare.
+In particular, the use of water, detergents, and fabric softeners for cleaning after use.

-Spandex adds the body hugging effect to our dresses, keeping your body tight and firm in a taught wrap.
-Interestingly Spandex can tire and lose its stretch over time, but fortunately this takes a while.
+Spandex adds the body-hugging effect to our dresses, keeping your body tight and firm in a taught wrap.
+Interestingly Spandex can tire and lose its stretch over time, but fortunately, this takes a while.

 The Three Fabrics Combined

 So, in summary.
 Our dresses are approximately 90 percent rayon for its silk-like qualities and bright luster, 8 percent nylon for strength and durability.
 And 2 percent spandex for stretch and a figure-hugging fit.

 Although the material composition is approximately the same across the dresses, each dress is individually woven on large looms (see images above) and delivered to a particular formula.
 As a result, materials are proprietary to us and are not made available to other manufacturers or dress producers.